-In our backyard we have partnered with the Pembina Institute who are a Canadian climate policy & research think-tank to be one of the founding members of the Business Coalition for a Clean Economy , advocating for the political and business imperative to act ambitiously on climate change.
+In our backyard we have partnered with the Pembina Institute who are a Canadian climate policy & research think-tank to be one of the founding members of the Catalyst Business Coalition , advocating for the political and business imperative to act ambitiously on climate change.
 We are also proud supporters of the Pembina Institute through our Do Right Days which is where we support external projects and partners that align with our values.

 We are actively assessing alternative approaches to reduce our carbon footprint, and will continue to share updates on our climate targets and actions as they evolve.

 Arc'teryx has been intimately connected to manufacturing since our beginning.
-For many years our office and design floor was located inside our factory.
-Today we continue to expand our operations at our Vancouver manufacturing facility, ARC'One.
+For many years, our office and design floor were located inside our factory.
+Today, we continue to expand our operations at our Vancouver manufacturing facility, ARC'One.
 This deep connection to manufacturing forms the basis of our approach to sustainability in our global supply chain.

-While Canadian production represents the foundation of our manufacturing knowledge, today our production is truly global.
-The volume of technical products we build far outstrips available production capacity in our region.
+While Canadian production represents the foundation of our manufacturing knowledge, our production is truly global.
+The volume of technical products we craft exceeds the available capacity in our region.
 Canada lacks the number of skilled technical apparel workers required to produce at our scale.

-To build product at the quality and volume we need, we partner with the highest performance technical apparel factories in 9 countries.
-We stand behind every product we make, regardless of where it is built.
+Products must meet our demanding quality, so we partner with the highest performance technical apparel facilities in 10 countries to help us achieve required volumes.
+We stand behind every product we make regardless of where it is built.
 An Arc'teryx label means that product meets quality standards and embodies the same values of durability and performance.